clevertree/relay/README.md

 pnpm install
 pnpm run web:dev
 ```
 Navigate to http://localhost:3000.
-The Home page lists repositories via the Host HTTP API when available; otherwise it falls back to mock data (e.g., a `movies` repo).
+The Home page shows repositories based on configured/static sources; if none are available it shows an empty list.
 The Repo page renders `.relay/interface.md` using a safe markdown renderer.

 ### Build and export to static files
 ```